British Association for PERFORMING Arts Medicine

 - Diabetes (type II) – eating too much fatty and sugary food greatly increases the risk of overweight and obesity.
 In turn, research shows being overweight increases our risk of becoming diabetic.

-Note: If you are diabetic, touring presents particular challenges as far as food is concerned.
+If you are diabetic, touring presents particular challenges.
 It’s vital to plan ahead – take extra food with you to keep your blood sugar stable.
 Ensure you take enough of your medication with you (keep spares in your violin case).
 It’s a good idea to let someone know you’re diabetic, so that they can keep an eye on you when you’re distracted.

 Lifestyle is implicated in a number of modern illnesses.
-As well as lack of exercise, three ingredients are always at the top of the list of culprits:
+As well as ensuring you take regular exercise, be careful to manage your intake of:

-- Sugar – sugar does provide a quick burst of energy.
+Sugar – sugar does provide a quick burst of energy.
 But choose foods that release energy slowly and get your sugar fix from fruit.
 Processed foods contain by far the most sugar – not just the obvious things like sweets, fizzy drinks and biscuits – many ‘savoury’ foods such as sauces and tinned vegetables contain sugar.
-As well as the inevitability of putting on weight, sugar on your teeth is also a great breeding ground for the bacteria that cause tooth decay, inflamed gums and halitosis (think of your colleagues if have to do a stage kiss!).
+As well as the inevitability of putting on weight, sugar on your teeth is also a great breeding ground for the bacteria that cause tooth decay, inflamed gums and halitosis.
 And of course, alcohol is sugar!
 Use in moderation.

 Learning about food